At a glance

 "It's our opportunity to bring up patient protocols and ask the doctors to review any questions or concerns we have in regards to their next steps - it's when we coordinate as a team and make decisions in the best interest of each patient."

-Patient navigators are critical in helping to ensure that everything comes together for the patient.
-"They are the front line, in my opinion, and most of the time are the first team members that our patients reach out to," Ashley says.
+Patient navigators are a critical part of the Care Team, helping to ensure all the moving parts of fertility treatment come together for a patient.
+"They are the front line, in my opinion," Ashley says.
+"Most of the time, they are the first team member a patient reaches out to."

-On top of your primary clinical Care Team members, Illume Fertility offers comprehensive support in the form of nutritionists, acupuncturists, mental health counselors, genetic counselors, and an in-house Patient Advocate, Lisa Rosenthal (who also hosts weekly patient support groups).
+On top of your primary clinical Care Team members, Illume Fertility offers comprehensive support in the form of our Integrated Fertility & Wellness program:

 1. Registered Nurse (RN) license: